In the following section, we answer questions that are frequently

 NDB Cluster also supports Java application programming using ClusterJ, which supports a domain object model of data using sessions and transactions.
 See Java and NDB Cluster, for more information.

-NDB Cluster also includes adapters supporting NoSQL applications
+NDB Cluster 8.0 also includes adapters supporting NoSQL

-NDB Cluster 7.6 and earlier are also supported by MySQL Cluster Manager, a separate product providing an advanced command line interface that can automate many NDB Cluster management tasks such as rolling restarts and configuration changes.
-Beginning with version 1.4.8, MySQL Cluster Manager also provides experimental support for NDB Cluster 8.0.
-For more information about MySQL Cluster Manager, see MySQL™ Cluster Manager 1.4.8 User Manual.
+NDB Cluster is also supported by MySQL Cluster Manager, a separate product providing an advanced command line interface that can automate many NDB Cluster management tasks such as rolling restarts and configuration changes.
+For more information about MySQL Cluster Manager, see MySQL Cluster Manager 1.4.8 User Manual.